-He will also be conducting Rosencrantz & Guildenstern Are Dead with Seagle Music Colony, La fanciulla del West in a return to Virginia Opera, and a concert titled “Mozart’s Operatic Favorites” with Buffalo Philharmonic Opera.
+He will also be conducting Rosencrantz & Guildenstern Are Dead with Seagle Music Colony, La fanciulla del West in a return to Virginia Opera, The Consul with Opera Saratoga, and a concert titled “Mozart’s Operatic Favorites” with Buffalo Philharmonic Opera.
 Last season, Mo.
 Bisantz conducted a production of Le nozze di Figaro with Opera Saratoga, Little Women at the Astoria Music Festival, a New Years Eve concert with Eugene Opera, and an operatic adaptation of a theatrical retelling of Oedipus Rex Greek with Boston Lyric Opera.

 Notable engagements from the past few seasons include returns to Florida Grand Opera for Rigoletto, Menotti’s The Consul, and Die Zauberflöte; A Midsummer Night’s Dream at McGill University; Rigoletto at Opera Coeur d’Alene and Tri-Cities Opera; Verdi’s La traviata for Virginia Opera; Le nozze di Figaro at Opera San José; La faniciulla del West at Opera Omaha; and Don Giovanni at Savannah Voice Festival and in his début with Wolf Trap Opera.
 He also conducted Beethoven’s Symphony No. 5 with the Boston Landmarks Orchestra under the famed Hatch Shell and sold-out performances of Rhapsody in Blue with Buffalo Philharmonic.